Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

 ## Operation

-1. Connect the board to your PC using the provided micro USB cable through the KitProg3 USB connector on J8 as follows:
+1. Connect the board to your PC using the provided micro USB cable through the KitProg3 USB connector on J8 as shown in **Figure 1**:

    **Figure 1.
 Connecting the CY8CKIT-041S-MAX to a computer**